 The Supplier shall submit a Certificate of Conformance (C of C), with each shipment.
-The Certificate of Conformance must originate from the original material manufacturer and shall be a stand-alone document (i.e. not part of a packing slip).
-Exceptions to this requirement may be approved by the Buyer, upon written request from the Supplier.
+See below for information to be included on the C of C. The Certification of Conformance which the Supplier submits must originate from the original material manufacturer.
+Note: Exceptions to this requirement may be approved by the Buyer, upon written request from the Supplier.

-- 1) Each Certificate of Conformance (C of C) shall contain the following minimum information: - a) Supplier (company name/address) - b) Purchase Order (PO) Number - c) Drawing Number (including revision level), if applicable - d) Specification Number (including revision level), if applicable - e) Lot or Batch Number - f) Quantity - g) Shelf Life Expiration Date (if applicable) - h) Statement of Certification: This statement, or similar: "The items furnished with this shipment are certified to be conforming to the requirements of the purchase order, drawings, and specifications referenced.
-All certifications, including material certifications, and other inspection and test reports, as applicable, are on file at the Supplier's facility and are available for review by the Buyer". - i) Signature of Authorized Supplier Representative - j) Typed Name of Authorized Supplier Representative - k) Company Title or Position of Authorized Supplier Representative - I) Date Signed - 2) An example of a Certification of Conformance can be obtained from the Buyer upon request. - 3) Records that provide objective evidence of conformance must be retained for a period of seven years after final delivery of the items procured. - 4) For propellant items, a properly completed Form 214R (Propellant Description Sheet) may be accepted in lieu of a Certificate of Conformance.
+- 1) Each Certificate of Conformance (C of C) shall contain the following minimum information: - a) Supplier (company name/address) - b) Purchase Order (PO) Number - c) Drawing Number (including revision level), if applicable - d) Specification Number (including revision level), if applicable

+- e) Lot or Batch Number - f) Quantity - g) Shelf Life Expiration Date (if applicable) - h) Statement of Certification: This statement, or similar: "The items furnished with this shipment are certified to be conforming to the applicable requirements of the purchase order, drawings, and specifications referenced.
+All certifications, including material certifications, and other inspection and test reports, as applicable, are on file at the Supplier's facility and are available for review by the Buyer".
+Note: If QAP-07 applies to this purchase order, inspection and test records are also required to be sent to The Buyer with each shipment. - i) Signature of Authorized Supplier Representative - j) Typed Name of Authorized Supplier Representative - k) Company Title or Position of Authorized Supplier Representative - I) Date Signed - 2) An example of a Certification of Conformance can be obtained from the Buyer upon request. - 3) Records that provide objective evidence of conformance must be retained for a period of seven years after final delivery of the items procured. - 4) For propellant items, a properly completed Form 214R (Propellant Description Sheet) may be accepted in lieu of a Certificate of Conformance.